 Everyone has a responsibility to everyone else on the road.
 You are not allowed to drive unsafely.
 But nobody is perfect and everybody is usually doing at least one thing wrong.
 Are your hands always at ten and two?
 Do you check all your mirrors every thirty seconds?
 Do you signal for every turn and every lane change?

 We know nobody is perfect.
 And we know there are many different ways to look at a case.
 When a potential client calls and asks if we can help them, we never assume we know the answer right off the bat, we get as much information as we can.
 Time and again we find that the little details surrounding the incident is what makes or breaks the case.
-That’s why the Law Offices of Alan M. Laskin are one of the most respected and feared firms in the Sacramento region.
+That’s why Laskin Balma Attorneys at Law are one of the most respected and feared firms in the Sacramento region.